JannetteA/p2/README.md

 ## Description
 Project Goals: The goal of this project is to give the students hands-on practice with PHP basics.

 Tasks: Create a xkcd style password generator.
 The solution should have inputs for how many words to use and whether to include a number or a symbol.
-The password generator will have basic server-side validation.
+The password generator will have basic server-side validation to ensure the valid number of words is entered.

 ## Demo